wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/step-by-step.rst

 #.
-Download the pre-configured Filebeat configuration file used to forward the Wazuh alerts to the Wazuh indexer.
+Download the preconfigured Filebeat configuration file used to forward the Wazuh alerts to the Wazuh indexer.

     .. code-block:: console